ralphbartley/CV/README.md

   - Test driven development has been an invaluable tool for writing effective code by letting complexity arise as its needed, solving problems as they come up.
   - Pair programming helped me to reflect on my learning process, as the intense collaboration requires a lot of empathy for your partner and yourself.
   - In every group project I found value in the Agile methodology approach, as our prioritised communication and reflections were necessary to finish projects in such short time frames.
+  - Mentorship from a Maker in an earlier cohort helped me to engage better with the program and was a source of motivation for the journey.
+I took the opportunity to become a mentor to a Maker in a subsequent cohort and we continue to spur eachother's growth to this day.

 **By The Horns Brewery** (Aug '20 - Feb '21)
 _Production Brewer_
+  - Brought my technical experience in brewing to a new setting, learned and performed the current processes, reviewing them and driving improvements where possible.

 **The Spread Eagle Pub, Fuller's** (June '19 - Nov '19)
 _Cellarman and Bar Staff_
+  - Maintained high quality cellaring practices for serving cask ale and worked as a compassionate team member in a large pub's busy environment.

 **Self-employed** (Oct '18 - June '19)
 _Dog Training and Boarding_
-  - Great exercise and a very hands on way to learn about a variety of breeds!
+  - Successfully developed a client base with diverse needs using empathy by teaching owners the approach that I develop after spending time with each of their dogs.
+  - Consistently received enthusiastic feedback from clients about the behavioural improvement of their dogs.

 **Sambrook's Brewery** (June '15 - Oct '18)
 _Brewery Operations Manager_
-  - Led team of seven through effective communication of short term and long term goals.
+  - Led team of seven through effective leadership and communication of short term and long term goals.
 Increased staff effectiveness and broadened their skill set by holding individuals accountable in their roles and development.
   - Strong communication between my department, sales, transportation, and the managing director was essential for the brewery to work effectively and grow quickly, allowing for dynamic decision making and seizing of short term opportunities.
   - Extended the functionality of the planning tool I created to incorporate the additional complexity of increasingly diverse operations affecting production.
   - Demonstrated ability to define and review core operational processes in order to enable production targets to be met and process efficiencies increased.
   - Focused on understanding clients' needs in order to deliver service beyond their expectations; significant involvement with product development to help clients build their product lines.

 _Packaging Team Leader_
-  - Led four-strong packaging team; resulted in timely delivery of production targets and reduced overtime.
+  - Leadership was integral when managing four-strong packaging team; resulted in timely delivery of production targets and reduced overtime.
   - Gathered team feedback and developed consensus on improvements to working processes.

 _Assistant Brewer_